rschristopher/ischristtrue.com/src/modern-views/index.md

 ... and Hitler believed himself to be so.

+We can trace the modern view back to the enlightenment, to the Copernican revolution, to the age of scholasticism, and even to the great schism that preceded.
+Or, we can trace it all the way back to that serpent in the garden:

 > And the serpent said unto the woman, Ye shall not surely die:

 > ye shall be as gods

 ~ Genesis 3:4,5

+And with that,
+ Nietzsche's entire philosophy can be summed up by two lines in Genesis.

 ## Revolutionaries